 Terry Hunt, EdD.

 Medicare completed my audit and found no errors — no fine, no claw back.
 I take this as a reflection on the excellent documentation forms you offer.
 Apparently your session template, and the one for writing a treatment plan—both of which I have been using for a couple of years since you taught me how to complete them, impressed the auditors favorably.
 I hope you take this audit result as the feather in your cap that it truly is!

 Beth Rontal, MSW, LICSW, is a nationally recognized and engaging speaker on mental health documentation for private practice clinicians and those in agency settings.
 She mastered her teaching skills with thousands of hours supervising and training clinicians at an agency for 11 years.
 Her Misery & Mastery TM trainings and documentation forms have been used world-wide.
 Beth works with both emerging and seasoned mental health professionals, agencies, clinics, and group practices.
 Beth writes blogs on clinical documentation, co-chairs the NASW Private Practice Shared Interest Group, and has a private practice in Brookline, MA specializing in working with people who struggle with emotional eating.

 Hints and tips to help you improve documenting medical necessity

 When CPT codes for psychotherapy were revised in 2017, it became possible to bill for longer therapy sessions.
-The one being addressed in this … Read More about Use CPT Code 90837 for Higher Reimbursement Rates!
+The one being addressed in this blog, … Read More about Use CPT Code 90837 for Higher Reimbursement Rates!

 If you ... experience doing your notes as a never-ending and tedious task, find it clinically irrelevant, andwould rather clean the bathroom I … Read More about “I Love Writing Psychotherapy Notes”